-Under Texas Law, modifying orders related to custody, visitation, financial obligations, child support payments, and property, as declared by the Decree of Divorce, are all possible.
-Once a divorce is finalized, mandates of the Decree of Divorce must be adhered to by all involved parties.
+Under Texas Law, court orders related to child custody, visitation, financial obligations, child support payments, and property distribution, as declared by the Decree of Divorce, can be changed or “modified” in some cases.

 Modification of Divorce Decrees

-Child Support Modifications
+Changes to Child Support Payments

-If the financial realities of you or your spouse changes, the door opens to the possibility of having a divorce or child-support order modified.
-In instances where one of the parents experiences a growth in their income – a child support modification is justified.
-By the same token, if one of the parents experiences a severe drop in their income, the courts will be willing to make an adjustment as well.
+If the financial realities of you or your spouse changes, the door opens to the possibility of having a child-support order modified.
+In instances where one of the parents experiences a growth in their income – a child support modification is justified to increase the benefit to the child.